 Furthermore in 1801 the majority of the population still worked in agriculture or related industries.
 Most goods were made by hand and very many craftsmen worked on their own with perhaps a labourer and an apprentice.
 By the late 19th century factories were common and most goods were made by machine.

 The early 19th century was an era of political and social unrest in Britain.
 In the early 19th century a group of Evangelical Christians called the Clapham Sect were active in politics.
 They campaigned for an end to slavery and cruel sports.
 They gained their name because so many of them lived in Clapham.

 Then on 16 August 1819 a crowd of about 60,000 people gathered at St Peter's Field in Manchester to hear a man named Henry Hunt.
-Even though the crowd were unarmed and the peaceful the authorities sent in soldiers.
-As a result 11 people were killed and hundreds were wounded.
-Afterwards people called the event 'The Peterloo Massacre' in a grim mockery of Waterloo.
+Even though the crowd was unarmed and the peaceful the authorities sent in soldiers.
+As a result, 11 people were killed and hundreds were wounded.
+Afterward, people called the event 'The Peterloo Massacre' in a grim mockery of Waterloo.

 In 1822 a Tory government was formed which introduced some reforms.
 At that time you could be hanged for over 200 offences.
 (Although the sentence was often commuted to transportation).
 In 1825-1828 the death penalty was abolished for more than 180 crimes.
 Peel also formed the first modern police force in London in 1829.

 In the early 19th century there were two types of parliamentary constituency, country areas and towns or boroughs.
 In the countryside, only landowners could vote.
 In boroughs, the franchise varied but was usually limited.
 However, the constituencies had not been changed for centuries and they no longer reflected the distribution of the population.
 Industrial towns like Birmingham and Manchester did not have MPs of their own.
 On the other hand, some settlements had died out but they were still represented in parliament!
 In 'rotten' or 'pocket' boroughs there might be only one or two voters!